Is White Privilege just a Smokescreen for Black Hate?

 And for those who are quick to claim that black-on-black hate is simply ‘lateral violence’ which results from colonisation, you are making more excuses.

 I have suggested that white privilege is not the cause of problems facing Aboriginal people; it is just an excuse some Aboriginal activists use to avoid looking at the problems Aboriginal people can solve themselves, and black hate is one of those problems.
 Any solution to address the problems must acknowledge this.
-I have written about solutions elsewhere, and so will only comment briefly here.
+I have written about solutions before on these pages, and so will only comment briefly here.
 The problems facing Aboriginal people will only be resolved when we do away with identity politics and acknowledge that Aboriginal affairs is everyone’s business.
 Calling yourself Aboriginal, or even an elder, does not give you special rights when discussing Aboriginal affairs.
 For far too long, non-Aboriginal Australians have been excluded from commenting on the black hate and other problems facing Aboriginal people.
 We are all in this together.